Hypercyclicity of composition operators in Stein manifolds

-Note that tautness does not imply hypercyclicity of a domain, and vice versa.
-The examples are simply: $\DD_*$ is taut, but not hypercyclic, while $\CC$ is hypercyclic, but not taut (see Theorem \ref{th_char_w_c}).
+Note that tautness does not imply that a manifold belongs to $\mathcal{S}$, and vice versa.
+The examples are simple: $\DD_*$ is taut, but not in $\mathcal{S}$, while $\CC$ is in $\mathcal{S}$, but it is not taut (see Theorem \ref{th_char_w_c}).